hartwigmedical/actin/molecular/README.md

 #### N variants

-In addition to the (gene) driver fields, the following data is captured for all detected variants:
+In addition to the (gene) driver fields, the following data is captured for variants:

 | Field                  | Example Value | Details                                                                 |
 |------------------------|---------------|-------------------------------------------------------------------------|